julianh2o/reflowster.com/reflowsterresources/manual.markdown

 Reflowster displays the firmware version as it starts up.
 You will see the segments in the LED display light up in a spiral pattern and then the version number will be displayed momentarily before you are greeted with the “Go” from the main menu.

-The most recent version of the firmware is always available on Github. (https://github.com/Reflowster/Reflowster_Reflow) To check the current version number, view the .ino file and find the line that defines VERSION.
+The most recent version of the firmware is always <a href="https://github.com/Reflowster/Reflowster_Reflow">available on Github.</a> To check the current version number, view the .ino file and find the line that defines VERSION.
 This is the most recent version.

 If your version number is less than the most recent version, it may be time to upgrade.